wspivak/aprsbot/README.md

 # Updates to original (by Wayne Spivak, KC2NJV)

+<b>Installation and Notes:</b>

+Read the requirements file.
+I had to load 99% in a virtual environment and run the program in the same environment.
+The replybot.service is configured that way.

-<b>MAJOR NOTE:</b>  I strongly suggest you put eveything in /opt/aprsbot.
-I don't think there is anything hard-coded in Bot.py (some fallbacks), everything is in aprsbot.conf.
-The major script is in BOT.PY, however you woon't see it in the distribution.
-Instead I will have two optional BOT.PY.
-Bot-sf.py hass a Store and Forward sub-system.
-Bot-norm.py is upgraded IORETH APRS Bot.
+Put eveything in /opt/aprsbot.
+I don't think there is anything hard-coded in Bot.py (some fallbacks), but everything is in aprsbot.conf.

-<b>Files that need configuration:</b>

-aprsbot.conf
+Some other scripts, like the service scripts, the tatical_text_msg.py and tatical_beacon.py, at_aprs_send.sh and random_aprs_scheduler.sh (make exec) need some info customized. trim_audit_logs.py also need some slight modification.

-log.html (make it to your liking, maybe as a php file..)
+The log.html file, (make it to your liking, maybe as a php file..) and check the aprsapi.service file to obtain the logs.
+You will need to install gunicorn and probably nginx.

-relaybot.service

-<b>Installation:</b> Copy to a directory du jour (suggest /opt/aprsbot), configure APRSBOT.conf, copy either bot-sf.py or bot-normal.py to bot.py and enjoy.

-add/modify replybot.service to autostart bot

-add/modify aprsapi.service to autostart logging server for webpage

-add the following cron jobs
+Add the following cron jobs

      #send beacon

-     */5 * * * * /usr/bin/python /opt/aprsbot/ioreth/tatical_beacon.py  >/dev/null 2>&1
+     */3 * * * * /usr/bin/python /opt/aprsbot/ioreth/tatical_beacon.py  >/dev/null 2>&1

      #Trim audit_log

      0 3 * * * /usr/bin/python3 /opt/aprsbot/trim_audit_logs.py

-     <i>For Store and Forward sub-system</i>

-     #clean up store and forward db
+     #Run auto-random messages to your list:

-     0 3 * * * /opt/aprsbot/venv/bin/python /opt/aprsbot/ioreth/sf_cleanup.py >> /opt/aprsbot/logs/sf_cleanup.log
+     1 0 * * * /opt/aprsbot/random_aprs_scheduler.sh

-     #Automate Store and Forward Delivery

-     */5 * * * * /opt/aprsbot/venv/bin/python /opt/aprsbot/ioreth/sf_pending_forward.py >> /opt/aprsbot/logs/sf_forward.log 2>&1

-<b>Changes:</b>
+     # Optional other meesages use this syntax:

+     0 */2 * * * cd /opt/aprsbot; python -m ioreth.tatical_text_msg  <Your sending Callsign/Tatical Callsign> "MSG your message" >/dev/null 2>&1

+<b>Addtional Changes to the Orginal:</b>

 Logger provides timestamps

-SQLite3 databases for users, blacklisted callsigns and admins (with timestamps), audit_log and store_forward
+SQLite3 databases for users, blacklisted callsigns and admins (with timestamps), audit_log

 Blacklist limited to Admins

 Public logging via the DB, based on the full audit trail.

-Logging handled by gunicorn, a service is supplied (check paths).
+As mentioned: Logging handled by gunicorn, a service is supplied (check paths).
 Api.py and basic HTML page supplied.
 You should use nginx for the proxy between log.php and api.py.

 Added code to prevent loopback (deduplication) from sent messages